banner-bg

 How to teach one-to-one correspondence

 Children start learning to count between the ages of one and two years old.
 Some toddlers can count to 10 by the time they turn two.
-When children first start counting, they recite numbers randomly, or they may skip numbers or say them out of order.
+When children first start counting, they may recite numbers randomly, skip numbers, or say them out of order.
 At first, toddlers are most likely reciting numbers from memorization without truly understanding what the numbers mean or represent.

 When children begin to recite numbers in order from memory, this is called rote counting.
 Rote counting is the first step to learning how to count.
 Rote counting is an essential step in knowing how to associate each number with the correct number symbol and learning the correct sequential order, such as “one, two, three, four, five….”